GiteshBudhiraja/raptor-rag/README.md

     ```

 3. Download text/PDFs online and replace them in the `data/` folder, or feel free to use mine.
 4. Download an appropriate LLM model.
 You can use any option from OpenAI, Anthropic, etc., or run them locally.
-Look for .gguf model files [here](https://huggingface.co/TheBloke). **Pick according to available RAM**
+Look for .gguf model files [here](https://huggingface.co/TheBloke). **Pick according to available RAM**:
     ```bash
     wget https://huggingface.co/TheBloke/zephyr-quiklang-3b-4K-GGUF/resolve/main/zephyr-quiklang-3b-4k.Q4_K_M.gguf
     ```